bccomputerscience/COMPB11/Syllabus.md

 * Giving your work to another person to fullfill their assignments
 * Plagiarizing

-A violation of our academic standards will be immediately reported to the Dead of Student Life plus zero points earned for any assignment involved for each person involved.
-No excpetions.

 ## Digital Devices (Cell phones, Personal Computer Devices, etc.)
 Cell phones and cell phone usage is a classroom disruption.
 You know how to use and operate your devices.
 It is expected that you will turn cells phones off or otherwise silence your devices before class starts and respond only after class ends.
 If class has not started, please do not have conversations within class on your device.
 Carry your conversation outside of the classroom.
 If there is an an emergency, you should leave the class to answer your calls or messages.
 Do not send text messages while in class.
 Again, have your conversations outside of class.
 This includes any other social media platform that has messaging capabilities.
 Do not conduct personal conversations when the instructor is lecturing.
 Disciplinary action including removal from class will result.
 Personal computers or other electronic devices should not be used in class for non-class related activities.
 In classes with Labs or other areas where computers are being used, these systems are provided for classroom activities only.

 ## Attendance
 Attendance is mandatory.
 The attendance policy as outlined in the campus catalog will be enforced.
 Students must notify me in the event of class absences.
 Any student that is absent for more than two weeks without prior instructor notification may be dropped from the course.
 If you do not want to be in the class then you must drop yourself from the course.
 I will not retroactively drop you if you miss one of the “last day” to drop the course dates.
-These dates are listed in the colleges academic calendar.
+These dates are listed in the colleges academic calendar under [Important Dates](https://www.bakersfieldcollege.edu/important-dates).
 It is also expected that students will notify me before class in the rare instance of needing to leave class early.
-Students, not notifying me in advance, will be marked absent upon their early departure.
+Students, not notifying me in advance, may be marked absent upon their early departure.

 ## General Classroom Etiquette
 The intent of the classroom etiquette policy is to outline the need to have considerations for other students within your class.
 The following guidelines